larsphilipp/AdvNum19_DataServer/README.md

 The purpose of our project was to create a data server that automatically updates a database consisting of price data from US Large Cap Equities and their associated news.

 In the future we could potentially use this data to analyse the impact of news on stock prices using a sentiment analysis of the news headlines.
-More specifically, we could for example anaylse the over or underreaction following important news over a given time frame or do a volume weigthed analysis based on a news sentiment indicator.
+More specifically, we could for example anaylse the over- or underreaction following news over a given time frame or do a volume weigthed analysis based on a news sentiment indicator.